 Faculty • Do not leave the student alone!
-Call Vice President of Academic Affairs or campus Dean or Director along with campus counselor Try to keep the student calm until the Vice President of Academic Affairs or campus Dean or Director arrives Try to clear the room of any other students.
-Dean or Director of Campus/Vice-President and/or campus counselor • Do not leave the student alone!
+Call Vice President of Academic Affairs or campus Provost or Director along with campus counselor Try to keep the student calm until the Vice President of Academic Affairs or campus Provost or Director arrives Try to clear the room of any other students.
+Provost or Director of Campus/Vice-President and/or campus counselor • Do not leave the student alone!
 Contact parent/guardian.
 If the severity of the situation necessitates it, contact the local police department and the Texas Mental Health Association.
 Try to keep the students calm until the police arrive.
 Dorm Directors • Do not leave the student alone!
-Call Vice President of Academic Affairs or campus

-- Call Vice President of Academic Affairs or campus Dean or Director along with campus counselor - Try to keep the student calm until the Vice President of Academic Affairs or campus Dean or Director arrives - Try to clear the room of any other students.
+- Call Vice President of Academic Affairs or campus Dean or Director along with campus counselor - Try to keep the student calm until the Vice President of Academic Affairs or campus Provost or Director arrives - Try to clear the room of any other students.